7 School Security Plan Features You Should Evaluate

-A survey from the Department of Homeland Security helps schools evaluate seven aspects of their security and gives helpful suggestions on ways to improve.
+This interactive survey from the Department of Homeland Security will help you assess your school security plan while giving suggestions on ways to improve.

 That is why the Department of Homeland Security put all those moving parts into one place: the 2018 K-12 School Security Survey.